Individualized Dynamic Mediation Analysis Using Latent Factor Models: Application to ADNI methylation data

 \section{Application to ADNI methylation data}

-In this section, we analyze real data The dataset utilized in our study originates from the Alzheimer’s Disease Neuroimaging Initiative (ADNI, adni.loni.usc.edu).
-The primary goal is to investigate the feasibility of integrating serial magnetic resonance imaging (MRI), positron emission tomography (PET), and various biological markers, as well as clinical and neuropsychological assessments, to gauge the progression of mild cognitive impairment (MCI) and early AD.
-Our specific focus lies in analyzing the microarray whole-genome DNA methylation profiles of participants enrolled in ADNI.

-Our goal is to estimate the dynamic effect of the geriatric depression scale (GDS, serving as $\boldsymbol{X}$), on the progress of AD mediated by the DNA methylation levels of different CpG sites (serving as $\boldsymbol{M}$), and identify significant CpG sites for mediators.
+In this section, we analyze the microarray whole-genome DNA methylation profiles of participants enrolled in Alzheimer’s Disease Neuroimaging Initiative (ADNI, adni.loni.usc.edu).
+Our goal is to estimate the dynamic effect of the geriatric depression scale (GDS, serving as $\boldsymbol{X}$), on the progress of Alzheimer’s Disease (AD) mediated by the DNA methylation levels of different CpG sites (serving as $\boldsymbol{M}$), and identify significant CpG sites for mediators.
+As DNA-m is a reversible process, targeting DNA-m with drugs holds promise for reversing disease progression \citep{bhootra2023dna}.
+Therefore, identifying DNA methylations on specific CpG sites as mediators is essential for developing targeted therapies in disease management.

+Recent studies have recognized Alzheimer's disease as a pathologically heterogeneous disorder with different forms of cognitive presentation \citep{avelar2023decoding}.
+This heterogeneity is shaped by various factors, including genetic, demographic, and neuropsychiatric influences \citep{koulouri2024epigenetics}.
+Therefore, a heterogeneous dynamic mechanism underlies how individual experiences impact DNA-m, which in turn influences dementia pathogenesis.

 In assessing the degree of cognitive dysfunction in Alzheimer’s disease, we use the 13-item version of the Alzheimer’s Disease Assessment Scale–Cognitive Subscale (ADAS-Cog 13, serving as $Y$).
 This scale investigates assessments of attention and concentration, planning and executive function, verbal and nonverbal memory, praxis, and delayed word recall, as well as number cancellation or maze tasks.
 Participants receive scores ranging from 0 to 85, with higher scores indicating poorer cognitive performance.

-There are also demographic characteristics measurements in the study, including age (ranging from 55 to 97), gender, and education level (ranging from 5 to 20).
-Furthermore, the diagnosed Alzheimer's disease type for each participant is documented at every visit, classified as CN (cognitive normal), EMCI (early mild cognitive impairment), LMCI (late mild cognitive impairment), and AD (Alzheimer’s Disease).
-We adjust the effects of these covariates prior to our estimation.